 Associate Degree in Journalism

-- Broadcast and Sound Engineering Technicians
+Broadcast and Sound Engineering Technicians

-These individuals design and create the layouts for printed and digital materials.
+These professionals design and create the layouts for printed and digital materials.
 They may work on brochures, newspapers, magazines, or books, lending their creative eye to the placement of images, graphics, and text to create a functionally designed final product.